aoijs/documentation/src/functions/usdwait.md

 */
 ```

+{% hint style="info" %}
-In $wait we have &lt;time&gt; You can go up to 20-24 days.
+ You can go up to 20-24 days in the time field of the command.
 Here are the suffixes:

 * s - Seconds
 * m - Minutes